we-make-software/tech/README.md

 The next step will be a guide on how to upgrade your hosting provider’s Linux version to the latest Linux kernel, along with a better understanding of how Linux works.

+Layer by layer.
+What I mean by this is that a server or hardware is built layer by layer.
+I’m trying to make this documentation, tutorial, or story fun.
+Just like everything has layers, this README also has layers.

+Don’t get confused.
+It’s okay to keep reading or start over from the top.
+Maybe a lightbulb will go off now or later, but understanding comes slowly, and relearning is perfectly fine.
+If you get confused, just read from the top again.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.